-Location of flood zones in the CVCOG Region is illustrated in Figures 5-1 to 5-17.
+Location of flood zones in the CVCOG Region is illustrated in Figures 5-1 to 5-18.
 No DFIRM or Q3 digital flood maps were available for any of the counties in the CVCOG.
 However, other digital flood map sources were available for four counties in entirety and partially available for four counties and the cities within those four counties.
 The source for the flood maps was First American Flood Data Service.
-No flood maps were available for the City of Big Lake.
 All flood zones mapped are the 100 year event probabilities or the base flood.